El-Gendi/My-Hacking-Tools/README.md

 contents:
 1- commandline MAC address changer
 2- Network Scanner for IP-Mac listing
+3- ARP spoofing tool (testing)

 to be added:
-- portscanner, Spoofer, Packet Sniffer, Vulnerability scanner and more.
+- portscanner, Packet Sniffer, Vulnerability scanner and more.

 ----------------
 requirements: